Lake Trail Community School – Student Assessment Policy

 - Assessment is an ongoing process.

-- Teachers assess student learning, describe what the student knows and can do, and then use this information to adjust instruction for individual students, small groups, whole classes, and to assist in planning of further instruction.
+- Teachers assess student learning, describe what the learner knows and can do, and then use this information to adjust instruction for individual learners, small groups, whole classes, and to assist in planning of further instruction.

-- Students are active participants in the assessment process.
+- Learners are active participants in the assessment process.

-- Communication about student assessment and evaluation is ongoing, clear, purposeful, meaningful and respectful.
+- Communication about learner assessment and evaluation is ongoing, clear, purposeful, meaningful and respectful.

 - Assessment and evaluation of student progress must be in relation to learning expectations as laid out by the B.C.
 Ministry of Education’s curriculum.

 Our practices are consistent with the guidelines outlined by the Ministry of Education in their Framework for Classroom Assessment.